open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 These failures could be caused by a queue filled with unsettled elements.
 You might need to decrease your sending rate or horizontally scale Collectors.

-The queue/retry mechanism also supports logging for monitoring.
+The queue or retry mechanism also supports logging for monitoring.
 Check the logs for messages such as `Dropping data because sending_queue is full`.

 #### Receive failures